Bhanucreator/Bhanucreator/README.md

 # 💫 About Me:
 👋Hi I'm @Bhanu kiran R<br> 🚀I am passionate about learning new technologies and exploring innovative ideas.
-I thrive on challenging myself with new projects, continuously expanding my skill set, and contributing to exciting ventures<br>🧑‍🎓I’m a Second Year Engineering student, pursuing in CBIT kolar<br>🔗How to reach me via :bhanukiran90216@gmail.com<br>
+I thrive on challenging myself with new projects, continuously expanding my skill set, and contributing to exciting ventures<br>🧑‍🎓I’m a Third Year Engineering student, pursuing in CBIT kolar<br>🔗How to reach me via :bhanukiran90216@gmail.com<br>

 ## 🌐 Socials: